 First Alert: Thursday is an Alert Day for periods of heavy rain and potential strong storms

 COLUMBIA, S.C.
-(WIS) - We’re looking ahead to heavy rain and potential strong storms in the Midlands by Thursday.
+(WIS) - We’re looking ahead to heavy rain and potential strong storms in the Midlands for Thursday.

 First Alert Weather Headlines: